 - Make sure your foods fit.
 The slow cooker should be half to two-thirds full to ensure your food cooks thoroughly.
 Don't overstuff it!

 - Cut up your meat.
 Large chunks of meat may take too long to cook all the way through.
-Cut meat into smaller pieces before adding to the slow cooker.
+Cut meat into smaller pieces before adding it to the slow cooker.

 - Keep the lid on.
 It is important to retain the heat when making a slow cooker meal, so avoid taking off the lid.
 Only remove the lid to stir or check for doneness.

 - Store leftovers in shallow containers and refrigerate within two hours.
 One of the best parts of your slow cooker meal is the leftovers.
-But you must make sure you are storing them safely and eating them in a timely manner to reduce your risk of food poisoning.
+But make sure you are storing them safely and eating them in a timely manner to reduce your risk of food poisoning.
 Store leftovers in shallow containers and refrigerate within two hours of removing from the pot.